 Lenders may not include name recognition and industry goodwill in their decision since these assets are difficult to value and might be unique to the current owner.

-Business acquisition lenders look more favorably on professional services firms with steady income, such as medical and dental practices, veterinary practices, accounting firms, and law firms.
+Business acquisition lenders might look more favorably on professional services firms with steady income, such as medical and dental practices, veterinary practices, accounting firms, and law firms.

-They look less favorably on risky businesses such as restaurants, strip clubs, and gambling establishments.
+They may look less favorably on risky businesses such as restaurants, strip clubs, and gambling establishments.

-They also consider buyouts less risky since you have already shown some experience running the business successfully; the perceived risk of instability is lower.
+They could also consider buyouts less risky since you have already shown some experience running the business successfully; the perceived risk of instability is lower.